ThePinkPanther96/Linux/Server Tools/SFTP Server/README.md

 # SFTP-Server
-In this tutorial, I will instruct you on how to construct an Ubuntu-based SFTP server with groups, and users, as well as configure SFTP Jail, File auditing, and Fail2Ban.
+The purpose of this tutorial is to provide comprehensive instructions on creating an Ubuntu-based SFTP server.
+In this tutorial, you will learn how to set up user groups and individual users, configure SFTP Jail, enable file auditing, and implement Fail2Ban for enhanced security.

 ## Requirements
-- Ubuntu 18.04 or higher.
+- Ubuntu 18.04 or higher
-- At least 1024MB of RAM.
 - At least 10BG Storage
 - 2 Disks, 1 For the OS, 1 for storage.
-- Open port 22 (SSH).
+- Inbound port 22 (SSH).

-## Reconfigure the default home directory
+## Reconfiguring default home directory
-This is used to move the user's home directory to the storage disk for better security.
-After changing the default home directory new users' home directory will be automatically redirected to the second disk.
+Reconfiguring the default home directory allows you to move the user's home directory to the storage disk, enhancing security.
+Once this change is made, new users' home directories will be automatically redirected to the second disk.
+1. Chance the default home directory of each new user:
 ```nh
 vi /etc/default/useradd